Gemini Agent Guardrails with Veto

 Policy evaluation

 Veto evaluates the function name and arguments against your policies.
-Allow, deny, or route to human approval.
+Deterministic rules, no LLM involved in the authorization decision.

 4